 Suddenly, whimsical melodies like the 5-8’s Pig Pen (American and bacon inside) and the Groveland Tap’s Cordon Bleu Lucy (ham and Swiss inside) turn into that Taylor Swift song your radio dial won’t stop landing on.
 Gouda and short ribs inside of a burger!?
 How does that even …

-And how does it taste?
-How do you think it tastes!?
-It’s friggin’ celestial.
-My companion tried to save half but the Vincent pulled a blitzkrieg on her willpower.
-My willpower doesn’t even bother coming in here anymore.
-The Gouda and short ribs slide onto your tongue the way a Game Genie slides onto a Nintendo cartridge, and creates about as much fun.
-Unlike most Lucy burgers, where the beef is a flavorless container, the Vincent's patty is tasteful enough to leave its own impression.
-I'm not sure what the Vincent weighs exactly, but it's adequately-sized.
-It's a smooth, elegant bite from top to bottom and end to end.
+Take one bite and you know you’ve got something levels above what you’re used to.
+The Gouda and short ribs slide onto your tongue the way a Game Genie slides onto a Nintendo cartridge, and creates about as much excitement.
+Unlike most Lucy burgers, where the beef is a flavorless container, the Vincent’s patty is tasteful enough to leave its own impression.
+I’m not sure what the Vincent weighs exactly, but it’s adequately-sized.
+It’s a smooth, elegant bite from top to bottom and end to end.

 You don’t want to believe it.
 You sit down at a shiny hardwood table and unroll your white cloth napkin.
 You sit among the suits and wine glasses and purposely-exposed wristwatches, with nothing wacky on the walls and music that doesn’t bring back memories, and meet the best cheeseburger south of Gronk’s on a spotless white plate with a tin cup of ketchup on the side.